-Plaza de Armas is the perfect place to begin your backpacking Peru adventures!
+Plaza de Armas is the perfect place to begin your adventures!
 Located in the center of the city, Plaza de Armas has a bit of everything for everyone.

 The main shopping street in Plaza de Armas is Calle Plateros for all your Peruvian knick-knacks and souvenirs.

-Also located in Plaza de Armas is the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo De Historia Natural), two iconic landmarks that are not to be missed!
+Also located in Plaza de Armas are the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo de Historia Natural), two iconic landmarks that are not to be missed!

 Tip: For an elevated view of Plaza de Armas head into Starbucks located on the second floor in the building next to the Natural History Museum.

 Plaza de Armas Cusco – What to do in Peru

 San Pedro Market is a must-visit location when backpacking in Peru.
 In this market, you can find basically everything from fresh produce, cold-cut meats, spice shops, fresh juice stalls, local handmade garments, and much more!

 From Plaza de Armas, it is approximately a ten-minute walk to the San Pedro Market.

 When I visited San Pedro Market, the first thing I did was grab a freshly squeezed juice to take away and went on the hunt to purchase a colorful handmade poncho to keep me warm on my seven-day Andes Mountain trek.

 There are countless garment stores inside the San Pedro Market and I guarantee you’ll find something that fits you perfectly.
 I paid 70 soles for my poncho so expect to spend something around this price.